Work in the time of Coronavirus

 In a spirit of sharing and transparency, in this post we’ll share the policy that we have adopted at Alation in approaching work during this Coronavirus outbreak.
 We announced this policy to our employees on Friday, March 6, 2020.

 It was the time when they loved each other best, without hurry or excess, when both were most conscious of and grateful for their incredible victories over adversity.
-Life would still present them with other mortal trails, of course, but that no longer mattered.”

 See below for our Coronavirus Policy (COVID-19).
 This policy is subject to change and we’ll notify you as material changes occur.